viskiarditia/Test_Jojonomic_Fizki-Arditia-Kusuma_WebAUTO/README.md

 The main objective of this project is to thoroughly test the search functionality and finding locations feature of Service NSW.
 The project will cover the following areas:

 1. Search Functionality: Testing the search functionality to ensure accurate and relevant search results are returned based on user queries.
-This includes testing different search scenarios, verifying search filters, and handling various search inputs.

 2. Finding Locations: Testing the feature that allows users to find physical locations where they can access government services.
-This involves validating location search results, verifying address information, and checking the accuracy of location details provided.

 ## Tools and Technologies